 9 How will the monitoring be evaluated?
-(What methods will be used to ensure that the needs of all sections of the community are being met?)
+(What methods will be used to ensure that the needs of all sections of the community

+are being met?)

 Evaluations incorporated into the outcomes of intervention planning meeting process and the schools causing concern regional meetings.

 Actions required:

 As above.

 10 Have any support / guidance / training requirements been identified?
 (Has the EIA or consultation process shown a need for awareness raising amongst staff, or identified the need for Equalities or Welsh Language training of some sort?)

+otan, or radritined the riced for Equalities of Welch Early age training of come cont.

 Not applicable.

 Actions required:

-11 nitigating factors in previous answers that lessen r group in the community, or have identified any se them here.
-Reduction in the number of so individual schools can still be chools identified to access this funding, means that supported.
-12 (What use will you make of th ke of this Equality Impact Assessment? is document i.e. as a consultation response, appendix etc. in addition to the mandatory action shown below?)
+11 the impact on any particular group in the community, or have identified any elsewhere, please summarise them here.
+Reduction in the number of schools identified to access this funding, means that individual schools can still be supported.
+40 What wider use will you make of this Equality Impact Assessment?
+12 What wider use will you make of this Equality Impact Assessment?
+(What use will you make of this document i.e. as a consultation response, appendix to approval reports, publicity etc. in addition to the mandatory action shown below?)
 EIA included in Report to Education for Life Scrutiny 7 th December 2017.
+A.C. a.
 Actions required: EIA, when completed, to be returned to equalities@caerphilly.gov.uk for publishing on the Council's website.
-Cor nnlated by Jane Southcombe Completed by: Date: 28 th November 2017